yusufcankurtulan/newworld_catalog_application/README.md

 ## 📱 About the Project

-**New World Catalog App** is designed to demonstrate a clean mobile architecture and modern UI patterns using Flutter.
+**New World Catalog App is designed to demonstrate a clean mobile architecture and modern UI patterns using Flutter.
 Products are fetched dynamically from an API and displayed in a smooth, card-based interface.
 Users can explore product details and manage a smart shopping cart that automatically calculates discounts and savings.

+The application also includes a simple authentication flow.
+Users are required to create an account and log in before accessing the app.
+For demonstration purposes, user credentials are stored locally on the device rather than using a remote authentication service.

 ---